ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

     --response-types token,code
 ```

-Great!
-Our infrastructure is all set up!
-Next it's time to perform the OAuth2
+Now that the infrastructure is all set up, it's time to perform the OAuth2
 Client Credentials Flow.
-For that to work you have to createn an OAuth2 Client
-that is able to perform this flow.
-For that purpose, you can use the ORY Hydra
+In this case the CLI will be used to Fcreate an OAuth2 Client that is able to perform this flow.

 CLI.

 We are passing several flags to the command, for example
-`--grant-types client_credentials` which allows the client to perform the OAuth
+`--grant-types client_credentials` that allow the client to perform the OAuth
 2.0 Client Credentials grant.

 ### Issue an OAuth2 Access Token